vipulnaik/diet-exercise-health/logs/dental-self-exam-checklist-log.md

   largely correlates with stains.

-* (slightly different from last time (2025-02-23)) I experienced a little bit of pain from a few seconds (somewhere between 2 and 5 seconds for each joint) from the use of the floss pick when pressed hard against the gums.
+* (slightly different from last time (2025-02-23)) I experienced a little bit of pain for a few seconds (somewhere between 2 and 5 seconds for each joint) from the use of the floss pick when pressed hard against the gums.
 The pushing actions did not cause pain.